clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - deletes deployment
 `kubectl delete deployment <deployment_name>`

-- is going to create an image without any precached stuff.
+- is going to create an image without any pre-cached stuff.
 `docker build --no-cache -t <your_tag>/posts .`

 - pushes to docker image storage